 - 1. Submit a completed Class Aide Request at least thirty (30) days prior to the first day of classes each term.
-The request can be submitted through the Service Request link. - 2.
+The request can be submitted through AIM here. - 2.
 Notify SSD regarding changes in class schedules and locations as soon as possible. - 3.
-SSD will hire a student employee to serve as a Class Aide.
+SSD will hire a student assistant to serve as a Class Aide.